Back to Writing

 Hey this is Isaac,

-This week I was fixing some basic and classic async problems: a "processing" pill that never updated to "complete."
-Blech.
+This week I fixed classic async problems: a "processing" pill that never updated to "complete."

 For a project I am working on, Devrelifier, the updates were not working for this processing pipeline:

-For a 90-minute video, that can take quite a while!
-I needed a clean and simple way to update the UI after a background job finished..
+For a 90-minute video, that can take a while.
+I needed a clean way to update the UI after a background job finished.

 The Build: Choosing Simplicity Over Infrastructure

-I chose simplicity of logic.
-A 1-second delay in the UI updating for a long-running background task is inconsequential for what I was doing.
-For many things, like a chat application, the real-time updates SSE gives are really important.
+I chose simplicity.
+A 1-second delay in UI updates for a long-running background task is fine for my use case.
+For chat applications, SSE's real-time updates matter more.

-SSE requires managing active connections, which is typically implemented using something like the HTMX SSE extension.
-The extension allows you to keep code very light, but I think regular HTTP requests with fewer dependencies make for easier testing, debugging, and maintenance.
+SSE requires managing active connections, typically with the HTMX SSE extension.
+The extension keeps code light, but regular HTTP requests with fewer dependencies make testing, debugging, and maintenance easier.

 The Learn: The "Self-Polling Pill"